6 February - 6 April 2019

-Petersen does not seek to convert others to Islam but asks us to urgently rethink its misappropriation and misrepresentation.
-If her works possess a political stridency, it is because they challenge the aberrant religious and cultural practices which emerged after the colonisation of the Arab world, an aberration which we in South Africa are well aware of, because it has become toxically evident that those who seek to right a wrong often find themselves repeating the very abuses they sought to overcome.
+It is this intrinsic and structural complex – faith-in-life– which explains the purpose and necessity for Petersen’s exhibition.
+She does not seek to convert others to Islam but asks us to urgently rethink its misappropriation and misrepresentation.
+If her works possess a political stridency, it is because they challenge the aberrant religious and cultural practices which emerged after the colonisation of the Arab world, an aberration which we, in South Africa, are well aware of, because it has become toxically apparent that those who seek to right a wrong – who seek to counter oppression – often find themselves darkly repeating and distorting the very abuses they sought to overcome.

 Text by Ashraf Jamal